Shopify/shopify-api-ruby/docs/usage/rest.md

 ```

 ### Usage Examples
-⚠️ Reference documentation on [shopify.dev](https://shopify.dev/docs/api/admin-rest) contains more examples on how to use each REST Resources.
+⚠️ The [API reference documentation](https://shopify.dev/docs/api/admin-rest) contains more examples on how to use each REST Resources.

 ```Ruby
 # Find and update a customer email